Rodney Strasser

-Rodney Strasser (born 30 March 1990) is a Sierra Leonean professional footballer who plays as a midfielder.
+Rodney Strasser (born 30 March 1990) is a Sierra Leonean professional footballer who plays as a defensive midfielder.

 Club career

-Milan
+AC Milan

-Born in Freetown, Strasser began his career at local club Kallon, before moving to Italy to join Milan in 2007.
+Born in Freetown, Strasser began his career at local club Kallon, before moving to Italy to join AC Milan in 2007.
 During his time in Milan's youth system, he was a member of the under-20 side, who won the 2009–10 Coppa Italia Primavera.
 He made his first-team debut on 21 December 2008, in a 5–1 win against Udinese, coming on as a substitute for Kakha Kaladze in the 82nd minute.

 Genoa

 On 20 July 2010, Milan announced that half of the rights to Strasser had been purchased by Genoa for €2.25 million, as part of the deal that saw defender Sokratis Papastathopoulos move to Milan.
 Strasser, however, would stay at Milan on loan, joining the first-team squad permanently.
 His first appearance of the season was in a UEFA Champions League group stage 2–0 win against Auxerre – which also marked his debut in European club competition – on 23 November.
 He went on to score his first professional goal in a 1–0 league win over Cagliari, on 6 January.